jstedfast/MimeKit/README.md

 is the "html" subtype.
 Some other examples include "enriched", "rtf", and "csv".

 The `Text` property is the easiest way to both get and set the string content of the MIME part.

+Although the 'MessageId' property is optional, every message SHOULD have a "Message-ID:" field.
+Without it DKIM validation can fail.

 ### Creating a Message with Attachments